 Alternatively, pupils may bring a 'packed lunch' which must be eaten either in the dining hall, or at the picnic tables.
-Food must not be consumed in the school building.
+Food should not be consumed in the school building except with express permission.

 Free school meals may be available when parents/guardians are in receipt of Income Support.
 (Application Forms are available from the school office and must be returned to the Education Authority).